-The credit union current account - again offering a range of banking facilities - is another relatively recent development, although very much in its infancy having only begun to be rolled out in recent month Online facilities and a mobile app are promoted as key features of the product, which is open to members of participating credit unione accounts can be opened remotely if a member is already registered online with their credit union, but joint accounts have to be opened in person.
-A list of itemised customer identification requirements suggests that traditional forms are required, and as with the post office current account, a monthly fee applies, together with some ancillary charges authorised overdraft facility - subject to various terms, conditions and charges - is a linked facility.
+The credit union current account - again offering a range of banking facilities - is another relatively recent development, although very much in its infancy having only begun to be rolled out in recent months.
+Online facilities and a mobile app are promoted as key features of the product, which is open to members of participating credit unions.
+Sole name accounts can be opened remotely if a member is already registered online with their credit union, but joint accounts have to be opened in person.
+A list of itemised customer identification requirements suggests that traditional forms are required, and as with the post office current account, a monthly fee applies, together with some ancillary charges.
+An authorised overdraft facility - subject to various terms, conditions and charges - is a linked facility.

-&lt;sup>111In its review of community banking, Indecon conclude that "in a number of rural counties, there are high percentages of post offices in areas where there is no bank within five kilometres... post offices are also important in providing services to older individuals living alone and represent a critical network to reduce the risk of financial exclusion" (ibid, p30-31).
+&lt;sup>111 In its review of community banking, Indecon conclude that "in a number of rural counties, there are high percentages of post offices in areas where there is no bank within five kilometres... post offices are also important in providing services to older individuals living alone and represent a critical network to reduce the risk of financial exclusion" (ibid, p30-31).

-&lt;sup>112See: https://currentaccount.ie/
+&lt;sup>112 See: https://currentaccount.ie/

-$^{\scriptscriptstyle 113}$ These number n=115 at the time of writing.
+&lt;sup>113 These number n=115 at the time of writing.